geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 We treat these as baselines for more complex models.
 These all account for the distributional semantics of tags, but in slightly different ways.
 The first model is a [latent semantic indexing (LSI)](https://en.wikipedia.org/wiki/Latent_semantic_analysis) model, which uses the singular values of a scaled document-term matrix to project the manga into a low-rank space.
+We recommend the most similar manga based on the cosine similarity of the left singular vector found by the singular value decomposition (SVD).
 The second builds on the [word2vec](https://en.wikipedia.org/wiki/Word2vec) model, a neural network that learns to represent words in a vector space.
 We represent each manga by the average of its tag vectors.
 Then we use the cosine similarity between manga vectors to make recommendations.
-Again, we recommend the most similar manga based on the cosine similarity of the left singular vector found by the singular value decomposition (SVD).
 The final model makes recommendations based on neighbors in the manga-tag bipartite network.
 We count all the possible paths between two manga through shared tags to create a manga-manga network.
 We then recommend the most similar manga based on the number of shared tags.